 Benefits:

-- it may be good for the heart.
+- It may be good for the heart.

 - They can reduce the risk of emphysema